kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	be very careful about race conditions.
 	<<[/UNRESOLVED]>>
 }

+// ReservedForMaxSize is maximum number of entries in
+// [ResourceClaimStatus.ReservedFor].
+const ResourceClaimReservedForMaxSize = 32

 // AllocationResult contains attributed of an allocated resource. type AllocationResult struct {